dqdang/dqdang.github.io/_posts/2017-02-27-rpicluster.markdown

 category: posts
 ---

-*An rpicluster is a distro for a cluster of Raspberry Pis. rpicluster easily integrates a real cluster of computers, removing the hassle of networking and remote procedure calls.
+*A distro for a cluster of Raspberry Pis. rpicluster makes it easy to create a cluster of Raspberry Pis.
 Downloadable images come with a set of tools to aid setup, configuration, and updates.
-The scalable architecture allows anyone to effortlessly put together a cluster and start creating their very own distributed/parallel projects.
-Visit this [link](http://www.rpicluster.com) to download the images and for more details.*
+Visit http://rpicluster.com/ for more details.*

-Instead of an internship, I invested my time into a big project for the summer.
+I invested my time into a big project for the summer with my friend.
 The goal was relatively simple: create a Raspberry Pi Cluster that is easily distributable.
 We demoed the projet many times at research events and garnered some attention and won a couple of awards.
 Eventually, we wanted to see how far it would go as a startup.
 What if we made a package that just did all the configuration?
 What if we extend this onto other IoT devices?
 What if we became millionaires?
 You know what it became?
 It became a dream that slowly deterioted because we also forgot that we were unemployed living with our parents.

 The project presented some interesting questions during the development phases.